nikita-kazakov/nikita-kazakov.github.io/_posts/2016-02-12-my-pmp-exam-lessons-learned.md

   - management
 ---

-Bottom Line: I took the PMP exam in 2015.
+Bottom Line --- I took the PMP exam in 2015.
 Not much changed today in the exam world in 2020.
 Here are all the strategies I used to pass the exam.
 Here's what I would teach my younger self.

 *Post updated on February 2020.*